 I have collaborated with Wales and British and Irish Lions legend, James Hook, to deliver a series of Children’s rugby books.

 The books, published by UK leading rugby publisher, Polaris Books, tell the fictional story of Jimmy Joseph, a ten year old rugby loving schoolboy with a unique rugby talent.
 The stories, which are titled ‘Chasing a Rugby Dream’ will share with the readers the ups and downs of Jimmy and his best friends, Matt, Manu and Kitty in their exciting adventures on and off the rugby field.

 The first book in the series, ‘Kick-Off’ will be released in May 2020.
 Buy your copy here: Kick-Off

-I have now written five books and been content editor and contributor to one other.
+I have now written six books and been content editor and contributor to one other.

 ‘Champion of Champions’ – “…a great, inspirational and pacy read, beautifully written and utterly enriching with a stunning climax…” Peter James

 “A great book by a wonderful Welsh author, that I highly recommend”.
 Rob Brydon